 Here is what you should know about e-Voting.

-Generally, small shareholders stayed out of participating in the corporate actions and other resolutions owing to time and travel effort involved in attending the AGM of a company.
-But every shareholder irrespective of the number of shares held by him or her, has the right to vote.
-Considering this, the Companies Act, 2013, has made it compulsory for all listed companies to offer an e-voting facility.
+Generally, small shareholders stayed out from participating in the corporate actions and other resolutions owing to the time and travel effort involved in attending the AGM of a company.
+But every shareholder irrespective of the number of shares held by him or her has the right to vote.
+Considering this, the Companies Act, 2013, has made it compulsory for all listed companies to offer e-voting in AGM facilities.

 With e-voting in place, it saves a lot of cost and time.
-Voting period is usually completed three days before the date of AGM.
-And e-voting shall remain open for at least for one day and maximum for three days.
+The voting period is usually completed three days before the date of AGM.
+And e-voting shall remain open for at least one day and a maximum of three days.

 Say if you are a shareholder of Vodafone Idea.
 You would receive a mail from the company about their AGM, to be held on September 29, 2021.
 The mail would also state the voting period – between September 25 and 29.
 After this period, the remote e-voting module shall be disabled by the depository, NSDL.

-The voting rights of the members shall be in proportion to their shares held as on a certain date.
-In Vodafone Idea’s case it is as on September 22, 2021.
+The voting rights of the members shall be in proportion to their shares held on a certain date.
+In Vodafone Idea’s case, it is as of September 22, 2021.
 The e-voting window will close on September 28, 2021.

-Step 1: To cast your vote as a shareholder, the first step is to visit the e-voting website of NSDL/CDSL, login with your user ID, password and verification code (displayed on the screen).
-This followed by verification via OTP received in your registered mobile number or email address.
+To cast your vote as a shareholder, the first step is to visit the e-voting website of NSDL/CDSL and log in with your user ID, password and verification code (displayed on the screen).
+This is followed by verification via OTP received in your registered mobile number or email address.

-Please note: The user ID and password would slightly vary depending on the demat account held with depositories and physical shares held.
-So, for those demat account with NSDL, the user ID is eight-digit DP ID followed by eight-digit client ID.
-For those who hold shares in demat with CDSL, it is your 16-digit beneficiary ID.
+Please note: The user ID and password would slightly vary depending on the Demat account held with depositories and physical shares held.
+So, for that Demat account with NSDL, the user ID is an eight-digit DP ID followed by an eight-digit client ID.
+For those who hold shares in Demat with CDSL, it is your 16-digit beneficiary ID.

-Step 3: Once you log-in, you will see a list of e-voting that are active.
+Once you log in, you will see a list of e-voting that are active.
 For instance, if you have shares of both Vodafone Idea and Balmer Lawrie, you will see the e-vote pending for both companies.
-Balmer Lawrie too has e-voting open between September 24 and 27, 2021.
+Balmer Lawrie to has e-voting open between September 24 and 27, 2021.
 So, you can vote one by one.